r002/ctwc/README.md

 # ctwc
 This repo holds all coding projects related to the CTWC (Classic Tetris World Championships).
-To start, I've uploaded the "CTWC-Viewer" project.
+To start, I've uploaded the "CTWC Video Analyzer" project.

 ## Resources
 Here is the YouTube link to all CTWC videos: